 Today researchers have disclosed major weaknesses in WPA2.
 Called a Krack attack (key reinstallation attacks), it can allow an attacker to decrypt WPA2 traffic and in some cases inject or tamper with data.
 The attack targets the 4-way handshake that establishes encryption between a client device and the access point.
 As a result, virtually all WiFi client devices are impacted today.

-So what are the impacts?
+?
 First, and most obviously, data sent over encrypted channels will be potentially visible to attackers.
 In the case of Linux and Android devices, attackers can force the device to install an all 0 encryption key, putting all the device’ traffic in the clear.
 Devices using TKIP and GCMP are additionally susceptible to having the traffic they send modified or code injected into their transmissions.
 In the case FT handshakes, traffic can be potentially forged and injected going TO the client.
 All told, this means that:

 The good news is that unlike WEP, which was fundamentally broken, WPA2 devices simply need a patch to protect against Krack attacks.
 However, since the weakness primarily exists on the client side, essentially every wireless device will need to be updated.